The First Diagnostic to Predict the Patient response in Pancreatic Cancer treatment

 Briefly, the following graphs (Kaplan-Meyer type) and table show the main characteristics of the GemciTest® and its performance.

-Cost savings generated by the Gemcitest®
+Benefits provided by the Gemcitest®

-Predictive diagnostics of patient response to one of the therapies are one of the most effective solutions to meet these needs by helping physicians choose the most effective and appropriate treatment for the patient.
+Predictive diagnostics of patient response to one of the therapies are one of the most effective solutions to meet these needs by helping physicians choose the most effective and appropriate treatment for each patient.

 The quality of life of the patient and the cost of the overall treatment (not just the molecule) in pancreatic cancer were evaluated in the US by a scientific team (Goldstein DA et al, Med Oncol 2016).
 This study described the monthly costs and overall treatment costs for gemcitabine, folfirinox and the combination gemcitabine plus nab-paclitaxel (named Abraxane® below).
 In addition to drug costs, the study includes administration costs and toxicity costs (including growth factor support, blood transfusion and hospitalizations for toxicities).
 Adverse event administration and management costs are based on Medicare reimbursement rates (a federally administered health insurance system for people over 60) for hospital and physician services.
 The study indicates that the choice of chemotherapy for pancreatic cancer should be based on the tolerance and efficacy of individualized treatment, depending on the patient’s condition.